-Each of these are the kinds of jobs created by CMS alums.
+Each of these are the kinds of jobs landed or created by CMS alums.

 Comparative Media Studies master’s students build on that tradition of leadership to focus historical and theoretical attention on the world’s changing media environment.
 Students observe first-hand, and then contribute to, the experimentation and research leading to the next wave of media breakthroughs.
 We provide a bridge between the technological and humanistic sides of MIT, by examining the social and cultural impact of the changing media landscape.